arabcoders/watchstate/guides/webhooks-v2.md

     - Playback Resume
     - Watched
     - Recently Added

-6**Data**:
+6. **Data**:
     - For each event, you will need to set the corresponding headers/data fields using the following format.

 > [!IMPORTANT]
 > It’s important that you copy the headers and data as they are, without modifying them if you're unsure.